United States Treasury Auctions

 To place a competitive bid, a bidder must use a broker, financial institution, or have an established TAAPS account.

 With a competitive bid, a bidder specifies the discount rate that is acceptable.
-This bid may be accepted in the full amount if the rate specified is less than the discount rate set by the auction; accepted in less than the full amount requested if the bid is equal to the high discount rate; or not awarded if the rate specified is higher than the discount rate set at the auction.
+This bid may be accepted in the full amount if the rate specified is less than the discount rate set by the auction; accepted in less than the full amount requested if the bid = the high discount rate; or not awarded if the rate specified is higher than the discount rate set at the auction.

 Competitive bidding is limited to 35% of the issue amount for each bidder, and a bidder specifies the rate or yield that is acceptable.